• Sign In

 The CGT Act is an older statute that has been heavily amended over time (including via Finance Acts and statutory instruments), which is why practitioners should use consolidated versions (e.g., ZIMRA’s “updated to” PDFs) and then verify post-update changes in the Gazette.

-A visible example of amendment-driven expansion is the insertion of s 30B (special capital gains tax relating to mining title or interests therein), inserted with effect from 1 January 2024 per the consolidated text.
+A visible example of amendment-driven expansion is the insertion of section 30B (special capital gains tax relating to mining title or interests therein), inserted with effect from 1 January 2024 per the consolidated text.

 Primary/official sources (English) prioritized in this lesson:

+ZIMRA consolidated Acts (CGT Act; Finance Act; Zimbabwe Revenue Authority Act).
 Government Gazette instruments carried on official repositories (e.g., the SI itself notes Gazette publication; ZimLII legislation pages provide SI access).
+OpenParly: not retrieved in this research session (link unspecified), so it is not relied on for statutory quotations.

 Charging framework and core definitions